yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 Each node communicates with the Dashboard via a shared secret (this setting) and a nonce to ensure that out-of-band requests cannot be made.
 Nodes will send a heartbeat every few seconds to notify the Dashboard that they are running.

+*   `admin_secret`: This secret is to be used by a special set of endpoints that we tend to call "Admin APIs".
+This API is part of the super-admin context and therefore has a separate endpoint prefix `/admin`.
+It also requires a special auth the header called `admin-auth`.
-*   `admin_secret`: Tyk Dashboard has a bootstrap API, this secret is for the bootstrap API, these call do things like: Create new organisations, create super users etc. See the Advanced API documentation for more on these endpoints.
+This purpose of these endpoints is do allow functionality that regular Dashboard users should not have, such as create new organisations, create super users etc. See the [Admin API](https://tyk.io/docs/dashboard-admin-api/) for more information on these endpoints.

 *   `mongo_url`: The full URL to your MongoDB instance, this can be a clustered instance if necessary and should include the database and username / password data.